AlMonther9/ZSI/docs/projectInGenral.md

 ```
 And you will also need download [Mysql officail website](https://www.mysql.com/downloads/)<br>
 Or<br>
-You can use sqlite3 instead <br>check `settings.md` for more info before run the server
+You can use sqlite3 instead <br>check `settings.md` for more info before running the server
 ### Now you can run the server
 ```
 (venv) $ flask run